andrewmcodes/andrewm.codes/PRODUCT.md

 - **Voice — binding.** Personal, lowercase, understated.
 Section headings are lowercase fragments (`now`, `featured work`, `recent posts`).
 Self-deprecating asides are part of the voice ("mostly so I can find them again later").
 No marketing-speak, no growth-page energy, no exclamation-point enthusiasm.
 Future copy may be rewritten, but not out of this register.
 - **URL structure and redirects — binding.** `/p/:slug/` post URLs and the generated legacy redirects must survive any redesign.
 Inbound links and search equity depend on them; content reorganization that changes URLs is not a free move.
 - Contact is via Bluesky (`bsky.app/profile/andrewm.codes`).
 Email links were deliberately removed from the site.
+- **Convention over conceit — binding.** Offered a dealt visual direction, a pick, and a challenger against the category standard, Andrew chose the standard played straight: the familiar arrangement for an engineer's site, executed at a craft level the category rarely reaches.
+Craft shows in focus states, keyboard behaviour, motion timing, and state transitions, not in layout invention.
+The named bar is rauno.me, paco.me, emilkowal.ski.
+Future design work inherits this preference; a novel governing conceit needs a fresh decision, not an assumption.
+- **Rows for chronology, grids for peers — binding.** Dated content (posts, talks, episodes) is a ruled row; genuinely parallel items with no meaningful order (projects, featured work) may tile.
+A grid never carries dated content.
+This is the resolution of "no card grids as the default primitive" — grids are permitted where a grid is honest.

 ## Evidence on Hand